centre-for-humanities-computing/friths/README.md

 D) `dataset/concat_publications.py`
 Concatenates article sections into a single block of text.
+Creates files with the extracted abstracts.
 Merges:
     - PARSING and OCR files.
     - PARSING and OCR metadata files.
+    - PARSING and OCR abstract files.

 E) `dataset/quality_checks_publications.py`
 Adds info about language & text descriptive stats into the metadata.